chenglou/node-huxley/README.md

 Huxley will then replay your actions as done by itself, then save the screenshots into the task's folder.
 You'll notice that your actions are chained immediately one after another without delay, as to reduce the time wasted in-between.

-Now you finished your first task and Huxley's already opened the browser again and waiting for your second task.
-Pause for a second and read on.
+Onward!

 ### "l" for "live"

 The web landscape is getting more and more animated, and the way Huxley chains your recorded actions without delay doesn't work well when UI elements transition on your page.
 Fortunately, there's a special switch for this.

-You're now onto your second task.
-The browser should still be open, waiting for your input.
+Open `Huxleyfile.json` again.
+Change the first task's `name` key into `xname`.
+Change the second one's `xname` into `name`.
+Now we'll skip the first task when Huxley runs and focus on the second one.
+Run `hux -r`, then:

 - Go to terminal, `l` `enter`.
 This will not only capture a screenshot, but ask Huxley, when it does its playback, to consider everything from this point forward until the next screenshot as a live playback, e.g. respect the user action's timeline.
 - Click on `Launch modal`.